tanmaydoesstuff/cryptonite-taskphase-tanmay/picoctf/forensics.md

 **Flag: `picoCTF{h1dd3n_1n_pLa1n_51GHT_18375919}`**
 **Perceived Difficulty:** `medium`

 There is a file given called `tftp.pcapng`.
 On reading up about [pcapng](https://pcapng.com/) file format, we learn that it is a packet capture file containing multiple other files, which can be read using Wireshark.
-On loading the file into Wireshark, we see the following files,
+On loading the file into Wireshark, we see the following requests in network traffic,

 ![](/media/forensics_tftp_1.png)